eiberham/pokedex/README.md

 ## Pokedex.

-This is a pokedex built with React leveraging basic hooks functionality and the pokémon api, for the ui i used flexbox for positioning elements and styled components to give it some color.
+This is a pokedex built with react leveraging basic hooks functionality and the pokémon api, for the ui i used flexbox for positioning elements and styled components to give it some color.